arminms/g3p/docs/02_embedding_plot_data.md

 (inline_data)=
 ## Inline data

 If the *special filename* `'-'` appears in a plot command, then the lines immediately following the plot command are interpreted as *inline data*.
-To demonstrate that, let's first define a function template.
+To demonstrate that, let's first define a function template:

 :::{dropdown} Matlab's Peaks
 :label: matlab_peaks